wpietak/Working-papers/README.md

 # **Abstracts**

+Over the past few years I have been actively involved in the academic research, regularly participating in international scientific conferences as a lecturer.
+I have presented the following working papers on the corresponding conferences:

 ### Strict complementarity of Mises’ and Hayek’s arguments in the economic calculation debate

 <i>Presented on the 7th Austrian Economics Meeting Europe in May 2023</i>